owl352/pshenmic-dpp/README.md

 # PSHENMIC-DPP

-That module uses [rs-dpp](https://github.com/dashpay/platform) and creates bindings for JavaScript
+That module uses [rs-dpp](https://github.com/dashpay/platform) and creates bindings for JavaScript.
+Each structure from rs-dpp is represented by a separate package, so you can build not the whole module, but only a part of it

 **At this moment available structs:**
 - `Document`